MADS1974/Python-Exercice-Variaveis-Operacoes-CondicoesMADS1974/README.md

-# Python-Exercice-Variaveis-Operacoes-Condicoes MADS1974
+# EXERCICIOS PYTHON
-EXERCICIOS PYTHON
+Exercice-Variaveis-Operacoes-Condicoes-Palindrome by MADS1974